 #cold email 1

-I'm a lead designer and I came across your profile and I'm impressed with your work and background.
+I'm a lead designer at XXX and I came across your profile and I'm impressed with your work and background.
 Reaching out regarding your career and an opportunity with us.
-We have openings for UX roles in the Bay Area, CA. If you're interested, shoot over your resume to me.
+We have openings for UX roles in the Bay Area.
+If you're interested, shoot over your resume.
 If not - would you recommend someone that seems like a good fit with us?
-Thanks - looking forward to hearing back soon!
+Thanks and looking forward to hearing back soon!

 #cold email 2